aditya281121/express_server/homework.md

 - Add timestamos to the userSchema.
 - Add API level validation on PATCH request and SIGNUP post api.
 - Data Sanitization - Add API level validation for each field.
+- Install Validator
+- Explore Validator library functions and Use validator functions for pasword, email, photoUrl.